ank225git/lazy-prices_replication/output/.ipynb_checkpoints/proposal-checkpoint.md

 - The period after the study ends but before publication (out-of-sample), and
 - The period after publication (post-publication).

-This design will help us isolate the effects of statistical over-fitting (which causes bias in in-sample results) and the effect of public awareness (which reflects how investors learn from published academic research).
+This will help isolate the effects of statistical bias and investor learning.

 ### **In-sample (t₀ to t₁):**
 This is the period used to identify the predictor.
-We will test and report strong returns patterns here because the predictor is selected and optimized during this period.
-There is a high chance of over-fitting or data mining, since researchers know the data and can choose variables that perform well in this exact time frame.
+We will test and report strong returns here.

 To apply a predictor to historical data, we:
 1. Calculate the predictor for each stock using historical information — for example, book-to-market ratio or past 12-month returns.